 The technology that makes this research even possible is contained in a prototype steering wheel with a conventional border, but has an 11mm-thick clear acrylic screen ringed with infrared LEDs in the middle.
 Behind the screen is a circular computer display that does not rotate as the steering wheel turns.
 The driver interacts with the display by multitouch gestures like those used with many cell phones and tablet computers.
 An infrared camera at the bottom of the panel “sees” the gestures and translates them into computer commands.

-Get pricing and product info from top Vehicle Equipment companies.
+Request product info from top Vehicle Equipment companies.

 Department size: *